-GRIPE is made up of Institutional Subscriptions and Individual Memberships of pathology educators across the United States, Canada and some International Countries.
+GRIPE is made up of Institutional Subscriptions and Individual Memberships of pathology educators across the United States, Canada and some international countries.
 The organization meets annually over the Martin Luther King, Jr. Memorial Holiday to promote collaboration among educators for scholarship, developing resources and supporting professional development.
-The Central Office for GRIPE is located in Huntington, West Virginia, USA.
+The central office for GRIPE is located in Huntington, West Virginia, USA.
 We invite you to learn more about our organization and its diverse programs by exploring the web site and by contacting our Central Office.
 Email firstname.lastname@example.org for information.